pdmct/behaviour-trees-controller/README.md

 1. Implement the better ways

-2. Implement retrieval fo battery SoC
+2. --Implement retrieval fo battery SoC--

 3. Refactor the behaviour tree and behaviors into a separate file to clean up core.clj